alexa-games/litexa/docs/book/monetization.md

   when Connections.Response "Buy"    # handles return from buyInSkillProduct
     switch $purchaseResult
       == "ACCEPTED" then
-        say "You now own $referenceName!"
+        say "You now own {$newProduct.name}!"
       == "DECLINED" then
         # ...
       == "ALREADY_PURCHASED"  then
         # ...
       == "ERROR" then
+        # ...

+  when Connections.Response "Upsell" # handles return from upsellInSkillProduct
+    switch $purchaseResult
+      == "ACCEPTED" then
         # ...

   when Connections.Response "Cancel" # handles return from cancelInSkillProduct